Milford Draws Large and Vocal No Kings Crowd

-The crowd came from Milford and elsewhere in Pike County, New Jersey and New York, bringing consternation and signs and wearing expressive tee-shirts.
+Some participants estimated that several hundred people marched, chanted, sang or played ukelele at the No Kings protest in Milford Borough on Saturday.
+They came from Milford and elsewhere in Pike County, New Jersey and New York, bringing consternation and signs and wearing expressive tee-shirts.

-A couple identifying themselves only as James and Phoebe were visiting from Lake George, where he does wetland and water regulation enforcement and she is a physician’s assistant.
+James and Phoebe were visiting from Lake George, where he does wetland and water regulation enforcement and she is a physician’s assistant.
 Asked what compelled them to protest, he said, “Let me list the ways.”

 She said, “the $45 million army parade while cutting Medicaid,” used by many patients she sees.